gvsrgh/Flutter-Project-Works/C01 Calculator/README.md

    flutter run
    ```

-## Features

-- Displays a loading screen that fades into the calculator.
-- Basic arithmetic operations including addition, subtraction, multiplication, division, and modulus.
-- A sleek and intuitive user interface.

-## Dependencies
+## Dependencies 🛠️

-- Flutter SDK
+Make sure to have the **Flutter SDK** installed to run the project.

-## Contributing
+## Contribution 🤝

 Feel free to use these files for your own projects.
 Contributions are welcome!
+If you have suggestions or improvements, feel free to create a pull request or submit an issue.

+---

+Enjoy using **Calculator**! ✨